meteoric/meteor-ionic/README.md

 ## Status

-**Not ready!** See the TODO section below to see which Angular Directives have been ported to Blaze.
+**Beta** See the TODO section below to see which Angular Directives have been ported to Blaze.

 ## Dependencies
 Rather than include compiled or CDN versions of Ionic's CSS Framework we’ve extraced it into two separate packages: